HOMEFRONT Act of 2025

 Primary Purpose

-Exempts most military housing from National Historic Preservation Act requirements and prohibits nondisclosure agreements for military housing tenants.
+Exempts most existing Defense Department military family and unaccompanied housing from National Historic Preservation Act requirements and invalidates most housing nondisclosure agreements requested by landlords.

 Policy Domains